Ndottens/CookieGame/README.md

 ## Socialblue Assignment:
 Hi, thanks for having this opportunity, this repository was made by @ndottens.
 In this project you can try to make your perfect cookie.
-You can currently use 2 ingredients with each of there own stats.
+You can currently use 2 ingredients with each of their own stats.

 You have to create the perfect cookie in order to achieve the highest score possible.